 Two of these lesser known parts are soffit and fascia.
 Both are finished surfaces on your roof that help keep you safe and warm, but they can pose challenges to the inexperienced.
 Without the required expertise, fixing and maintaining them yourself could end up costing you.

-Luckily, any reputable roofing company will include soffit and fascia among their services and be able to explain to you why they matter.
+Luckily, any reputable roofing company in Toronto will include soffit and fascia among their services and be able to explain to you why they matter.
 Only the very best will take the time to expand a client’s knowledge about their own property.

 Fascia board, pronounced fa-sea-ah, refers to the surface under the edge of your roof.
 It’s connected to the rafters, where the roof and the gutters meet, and is usually made from wood that’s susceptible to harsh weather.
 In the image, look for the thin vertical strip of yellow immediately under the house’s gutters.
 Though it may be hard to locate, its uses are far from trivial.